TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-aymeluma.md

 > The caster pursues an end combined,\
 > The fighter tells his ancient tales.

-When the characters reach the balcony:

-> The balcony looks down onto the stairs inside, and a window looks out to the
-> village square.
-There's a door to the north and to the south.

-On the balcony, the door to the south leads to Glynlamin's bedroom.
-The door to the north leads to a guest bedroom.

 #### 2. South corridor

+> Candles, half of which are unlit, dingily light the walls.
+A dusty but
-> Candles light the walls and patterned rug follows the corridor's curve to the
+> otherwise well maintained patterned rug follows the corridor path, including
-> east - over half of them are unlit.

-The door to the west leads to the library, the door to the east leads to the parlour.

-When the characters reach the curve, read the following description:

-> The rug continues and there's a door at the end of the corridor.

-The door at the end leads to the drawing room.
+> the curve in the middle from east to south.

 #### 3. Library

-The library door is locked when not in use.
-On a DC 10 Strength (Athletics) check, a character can break the door down.
-On a DC 14 Dexterity check, a character can unlock the door with thieves tools.
+The library door is locked when not in use by Lady Aymeluma, which it frequently is.
+On a DC 15 Strength (Athletics) check, a character can break the door down.
+On a DC 12 Dexterity check, a character can unlock the door with thieves tools.

-> Books and scrolls line the walls.
-The shelves are untidy.
+> Books and scrolls line the walls and the shelves are untidy.
 A window provides
 > light to the desk where books are strewn.
-A few unfinished letters to other
+A few unfinished letters are
-> villages are scattered across the desk
+> scattered across the desk.

 The library contains books about the history of Aymeluma and its relation to other areas.
 Content about Elydir was destroyed by the Council of Elders out of shame.
+The letters are to other villages with advice on matters, none of which seems relevant to the _attack in the night_.

 If a character succeeds on a DC 13 Intelligence (Investigation) check, and spend an hour researching, they will find out that the relations with the followers of